sproutsocial/seeds-packets/README.md

 ### Publishing Package Updates to npm

-- Put your PR changes in
+- Create a pull request against the `develop` branch
 - Get approval
-- Merge PR
-- Jenkins will take care of the rest!
+- Merge PR then create a new PR to the `master` branch and merge it.
+Jenkins will notify a successful build notifying that the seeds-packets were published to NPM, once that is complete create a final pull request from `master` to `develop`

 ### Testing packet changes locally